In this comparison report between WooCommerce Vs. Magento, we are going to share with you which one will be the best for your eCommerce business.

 Customizing a WooCommerce theme is easy and there is almost nothing you can’t change if you have a little knowledge of coding.

-Magento is almost equally easy to customize, however, you might need to have good coding experience to change the advanced features or functionalities.
+Magento is almost equally easy to customize, however, you might need good coding experience to change the advanced features or functionalities.

 Scope in terms of product volume and variations allowed on the platform is another factor to consider when choosing between WooCommerce and Magento.